Why March is the Best Time to Visit Fairbanks Alaska

 March is the best time to visit Fairbanks Alaska to enjoy the wintry hot springs surrounded by icy and snowy rocks

 I love to go to hot springs in winter!
-Chena is a developed hot spring resort with changing rooms and showers and you can go even if you’re not staying there.
+Chena Hot Springs is a developed hot spring resort with changing rooms and showers and you can go even if you’re not staying there.
 They also have an indoor pool but soaking in the outdoor pool on a winter day is amazing.
 There are also lots of winter activity tours offered here, including dog sledding, skiing and snowmobiling.

 There’s nothing quite like sitting in the hot springs and being surrounded by snow.
-Sometimes at night you can even see the Aurora from the pool!
+Sometimes at night you can even see the Aurora from the pool.

 See the World Ice Art Competition